sikandarr/jobowit/src/main/resources/frontend-static-src/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory by default.
+For this project build artifacts will be stored in `static/` folder.
+You need to copy index.html file from `static` folder to `templates` folder of this jobowit spring project.
 Use the `-prod` flag for a production build.

 ## Running unit tests